izderadicka/audioserve/README.md

 - thoroughly tested are only playlists with items in same folder -  if playlist is spanning subfolder it may have problems in some special cases like watching for directory changes, tracking playback position.

 ### Podcasts
 You can use folder (with audiofiles) as a podcast.
 On URL path `/<collection_id>/feed/<folder_path>` is RSS feed definition, that contains metadata about folder and audio files as items (episodes in Podcast terminology).
 Items are sorted from newest based on file modification time.

-Right now it's new and not tested functionality - feedback is welcomed thought issues on Github.
+Right now it's a new and not tested functionality - feedback is welcomed thought issues on Github.
+Right now works only with --no-authentication argument, as podcast clients cannot authenticate with audioserve.
+Also structure of cache db has changed, expect errors in log on first start - which are automatically fixed.
+Podcast support is behind feature `rss` (now default), so can be compiled with out it.

 ## Sharing playback positions between clients